iamseeley/tseeley.com/content/posts/simpl-site.md

 draft: true
 ---

-after a month or two of tinkering on [val.town](https://val.town), i found myself really enjoying working with deno (val.town uses the deno runtime to run your js/ts). i've enjoyed deno so much, i decided to create a website builder with it.
+after a month or two of tinkering on [val.town](https://val.town), i found myself really enjoying working with Deno (val.town uses the Deno runtime to run your JS/TS). i've enjoyed Deno so much, i decided to create a website builder with it.

 it's called [simpl-site](https://github.com/iamseeley/simpl-site): it lets you create dynamic websites with markdown content, handlebars templates, and a plugin system for transforming content and extending templates.

-<aside>this website is powered by simpl-site!</aside>
+this website is powered by simpl-site!

-it's my first [JSR](https://jsr.io/) package [@iamseeley/simpl-site](https://jsr.io/@iamseeley/simpl-site), and this is my first "technical" blog post!
+it's my first [JavaScript Registrty](https://jsr.io/) (JSR) package: [@iamseeley/simpl-site](https://jsr.io/@iamseeley/simpl-site). also, this is my first "technical" blog post!

 in this post i want to share a little background on the project, then dive into the code to explore how it all works. i'll wrap it up with next steps for the project.